Progress Monitoring and Curriculum-Based Measurement

 5. Is the intervention frequency sufficient?

 For students in Tier 3 with significantly below-grade-level skills, three sessions per week may not be enough.
-The research base for intensive intervention typically involves four to five sessions per week of 30–45 minutes each (Fuchs and Fuchs, 2007).
-If a student's programme delivers three 20-minute sessions per week and the trendline is flat, increasing frequency to five 30-minute sessions is a legitimate instructional change, distinct from changing the content of the intervention.
+The research base for intensive intervention typically involves four to five sessions per week of 30-45 minutes each (Fuchs and Fuchs, 2007).
+If a student's programme delivers three 20-minute sessions per week and the trendline is flat, increasing frequency to five 30-minute sessions is a legitimate instructional change.
+This is distinct from changing the content of the intervention.

 6. Are there confounding variables?